apache/pulsar/site2/docs/security-token-admin.md

 #### Create a key pair

 > Output file is generated in the root of your pulsar installation directory.
-You can also provide absolute path for the output file using the command below.
+You can also enter the command below to provide absolute path for the output file.
 ```shell
 $ bin/pulsar tokens create-key-pair --output-private-key my-private.key --output-public-key my-public.key
 ```